Paul Green (musician): The School of Rock Festival

 The Paul Green School of Rock Music Festival was first held in Asbury Park, New Jersey in June 2007.
 Featured acts included Ween, Bad Brains, the Adrian Belew Trio, and the Bouncing Souls, along with students from the School of Rock Music.

 The 2008 festival was held over the course of three days, from June 27 to 29, in Philadelphia.
 It took place at Festival Pier at Penn's Landing, where performers included the Dropkick Murphys, Goldfinger, Less Than Jake, Westbound Train, and Suburban Legends.

 Paul Green's All-Stars

 After a few years of running his school Paul decided to create the "All-Stars Program".
-All-Stars are a group of the best students from the entirety of the program, all across the country, handpicked from schools in the program through auditions.
-They go on tour to play such venues as BB Kings in Times Square, The Knitting Factory in LA and NYC, The Roxy and Crash Mansion in LA, Stubbs in Austin, Hard Rock Cafes, House of Blues, and many of the biggest festivals in the country such as Lollapalooza, Austin City Limits, along with many others.
+All-Stars are a group of the students from the entirety of the program, all across the country, handpicked from schools in the program through auditions.
+They go on tour to play such venues as BB Kings in Times Square, The Knitting Factory in LA and NYC, The Roxy and Crash Mansion in LA, Stubbs in Austin, Hard Rock Cafes, House of Blues, and many of the festivals in the country such as Lollapalooza, Austin City Limits, along with many others.